ilkkamaksy/space-booker/README.md

 ## Get started

+This app has a Python Flask application serving a REST API in the backend and a React app consuming the API in the front end.
+You can get started with development or test the app on your local machine with the following instructions.

 ### Install and run backend

 1. First, go to `/backend` folder and create an `.env` file and add the following variables: